Submitting a meter reading for your business

 Switching to a smart energy meter can save your business time by eliminating the need to take manual meter readings and submit them to your supplier.

 Smart meters also promote energy efficiency.
-They can connect to a digital display that shows hourly energy consumption, which is an effective way to encourage staff to adopt energy-saving practices.
+They can connect to a digital display that shows hourly business energy consumption, which is an effective way to encourage staff to adopt energy-saving practices.

 Find out how to upgrade on our business electricity meter installation page.